 The second part of the title reflects both the notion of deconstruction and the cultural context that influences the naming of things, but also hints a structural problem in medicine that comes from those assumptions.
 And if I am honest, it reflects my understanding, my biases towards modern medical care.

-Idiopathic and iatrogenic or two terms routinely used in modern medicine.
+Idiopathic and iatrogenic are two terms routinely used in modern medicine.

 Idiopathic, in particular is catchall for all of the disease for which we have no earthly notion about causation.
 A good percentage of the conditions affecting women are considered idiopathic.